EIGHT LEGS OFF THE APPALACHIAN TRAIL, Original Horror Short Story

 “Let me see it,” Robert snatched from Steve’s hand.

 “Great, you broke it, now what?”
-Cynthia screeched as the compass hit the rocks.
+Cynthia screeched as the compass bounced off the rocks.

 “Quiet, everyone!”
 Katie heard something.